vyos/vyos-documentation/docs/configuration/loadbalancing/haproxy.rst

 Backend
 -------

-.. cfgcmd:: set load-balancing reverse-proxy backend <name> balance
+.. cfgcmd:: set load-balancing haproxy backend <name> balance
    <balance>

   Load-balancing algorithms to be used for distributed requests among the